-Where a decision may have to be taken on health and safety grounds based on the advice available to the school for students and staff to remain on the school premises during a Status Red warning related to wind, then schools should plan for such an eventuality by considering how students and staff can be accommodated within the school while awaiting an improvement in the weather.
-Such decisions should be taken based on the health and safety of all concerned taking account of the prevailing and forecast weather conditions in the vicinity of the school.
+A decision may have to be taken on health and safety grounds based on the advice available to the school or ELC during a Status Red warning related to wind.
+Settings should plan for such an eventuality by considering how children, students and staff can be accommodated within the setting while awaiting an improvement in the weather.